gaboink/gaboogle-twitter-bootstrap/CONTRIBUTING.md

-# Contributing to Bootstrap
+# Contributing to Gaboogle!
+Bootstrap

-Looking to contribute something to Bootstrap? **Here's how you can help.**
+Looking to contribute something to Gaboogle!
+Bootstrap? **Here's how you can help.**